etcd-io/etcd/Documentation/upgrades/_index.md

+---
-# Upgrading etcd clusters and applications
+title: Upgrading etcd clusters and applications
+---

 This section contains documents specific to upgrading etcd clusters and applications.